-There are several ways to begin building up a good credit history: (1) open a checking and savings account in your own name; (2) apply for a department store credit card, which is usually easier to obtain than national bank credit cards; (3) get a small loan from a bank or credit union for the sake of obtaining credit and use it to purchase an item, such as a washing machine-you can use your savings account or insurance policy as collateral for the loan; and (4) make payments on time and regularly.
-These methods of establishing credit are generally quicker than using credit cards.
-Some of the methods listed above will have interest charges on the loan, making them more expensive than using a credit card and paying the credit card bills immediately, in full.
-However, credit cards are more expensive than bank or credit union loans if you pay the debt over time.
+There are several ways to begin building up a good credit history:

+- open a checking and savings account in your own name; - if you use credit cards, do not get close to your maximum credit limit; - apply for a department store credit card, which is usually easier to obtain than national bank credit cards; - 4) get a small loan from a bank or credit union for the sake of obtaining credit and use it to purchase an item, such as a washing machine-you can use your savings account or insurance policy as collateral for the loan; and - make payments on your debts on time and regularly.

+Be aware that any loan you take out will have interest charges, which will make it more expensive than using a credit card when you pay the credit card bill in full immediately.